 The OMEGA group will be responsible of the chip R&D. In parallel, the LLR group proposes to develop and produce the Front-End board hosting the chip.
-The two laboratories are part of Ecole polytechnique which fully support this project and approved the funding of 400,000 euros for the R&D of the chip and Front-End board.
+The two laboratories are part of Ecole polytechnique which fully supports this project and approved the funding of 400,000 euros for the R&D of the chip and Front-End board.
 Moreover, the two laboratories also have the experience of several successful collaborations in various projects, among which the T2K WAGASCI and Super-FGD or the CMS-HGCAL detectors.
 We are anticipating also to provide the production of the chips and boards necessary to fully equip the HK inner detector photo-sensors.

-A.3.2 Clock distribution and time synchronization for small and large PMTs

-The time distribution system is one of the most crucial parts of the HK electronics since it is essential for the correct reconstruction of the particle's tracks that cross the detector.
-A very stable and precise cadence needs to be created at the detector site and distributed to all the front-end modules where it is used to associate a time tag to the signals recorded from the PMTs.
+A.3.2 Clock distribution and time synchronization for small and large PMTs is used to associate a time tag to the signals recorded from the PMTs.
 This time tagging has to be expressed in a form that will allow its correlation with data from other experiments therefore, the local time base needs to be accorded with the Universal Time Correlated (UTC) by means of GNSS (Global Navigation Satellite System) signals.
 This absolute time information will be also used to trigger the detector when the particles packets will be sent from the J-PARC accelerator.
 Along with the clock, a data channel to transport critical information like the FPGA remote updating stream and slow control data needs to be implemented.